 posted by Daniel Crudge | 2 Comments

-If you’re planning on a little party trip abroad this summer, then you’ll surely want to know which are the best beers fuel your summer celebrations.
+If you’re planning on a little party trip abroad this autumn, then you’ll surely want to know which are the best beers fuel your celebrations.
 Beers that suit a budget, pass the taste test and, most importantly, do the job.
 Here are 40 beers from around the world that can do just that.

 1. Amstel Beer, Netherlands

 With Amsterdam being one of Europe’s premier party town, what better way to start off this list than with this tasty little session beer from the Netherlands?
 It’s perfect for an extended drinking session under the sun as you can sink a fair few of these without getting completely legless.
 Although not as bitter as some pilsners, it’s perfect for those that aren’t too keen on the chemically sweet flavour of brands like Stella Artois.

 This is a lovely little balanced beer that offers refreshment, making it ideal for the South American climate.
 Not a bad one to hit up after the long trek down the Inca Trail.